 - total course duration.

 This information will include any successful credit transfers, with the course duration amended accordingly.
 If you have deferred your course starting date, you will require a revised Letter of Offer that you must accept.
 The new semester commencement date will be indicated on your updated CoE.

 All students under the age of 18 must have a guardian before they will be issued with an CoE.
 Your guardian must be an Australian resident over the age of 21.
-Read more about visa applications for students under 18 years of age.
+Read more about for students under 18 years of age.

 Understanding your tuition fees & deposit